jallenNJ/AllergyAlly/README.md

 It makes use of:
 - Android Front End
 - NodeJS backend using Google Cloud Vision API
-- Web scrapper written in Javascript using the JSSoup API
+- Web scraper written in Javascript using the JSSoup API